Finances of George Washington: Assets and liabilities

 Washington accumulated his wealth in several different ways; through employment as a surveyor, Continental Army officer and President; investments in bonds and corporate equities; income from his Mount Vernon plantation and assets inherited from his family and through his wealthy wife.
 George Washington accordingly had a broad portfolio of assets and investments which contributed to his significant net worth.

-As President, Washington drew a significant salary, equal to 2% of the total government budget.
+As President, Washington drew a salary of $25,000, equal to 2% of the total government budget.
 Washington was a significant landowner, his 1800 Will recording 52,194 acres of land to be sold or distributed.
-His Mount Vernon plantation was staffed with 316 slaves, a third of whom Washington owned personally.
+His Mount Vernon plantation enslaved 316 persons, a third of whom were Washington's personal property.
 They farmed tobacco, wheat, corn, flax, and hemp.
-Moreover, he owned and operated the largest whiskey distillery in America at the time, producing almost 11,000 gallons upon his death.
+Moreover, he owned and operated the largest whiskey distillery in America at the time, producing almost 11,000 gallons at the time of his death.
 Washington also accumulated a large haul of luxury homewares and clothing, together with lavish foodstuffs he used to entertain guests.